 Statement of support to the EITI from financial and lending institutions

 We commend the EITI process for developing a global standard that promotes the open and accountable management of extractive resources and seeks to address the key governance issues of the oil, gas and mining sectors.
-The EITI Standard requires information along the extractive industry value chain from the point of extraction, to how the revenue makes its way through the government, to how it benefits the public.
-This includes how licenses and contracts are allocated and registered, how much is produced, how much is paid, and information on the beneficial owners of those operations, the fiscal and legal arrangements, the allocation of revenues, and the contribution to of the extractive sector the economy.
+The EITI Standard requires disclosure of information along the extractive industry value chain from the point of extraction, to how revenue makes its way through the government, to how it benefits the public.
+This includes how licenses and contracts are allocated and registered, how much is produced, how much is paid, and information on the beneficial owners of those operations, the fiscal and legal arrangements, the allocation of revenues, and the contribution to the extractive sector to the economy.

 We believe that shifting the focus of EITI Reports from compiling data to making recommendations for policy reforms improves extractive sector governance.
 The standardisation of data in EITI reporting provides consistency and comparability of data across countries.
-The multi-stakeholder governance of the EITI process in host countries provides assurance that the process is carried out in an open manner and builds trust.
+The multistakeholder governance of the EITI process in host countries provides assurance that the process is carried out in an open manner and builds trust.

 We believe that support for the EITI demonstrates a financial institution’s commitment to transparency and improvements in both corporate and public-sector governance.
 It sends a clear signal to markets of a financial institution’s commitment to anti-corruption and broader governance standards.
 The EITI provides a forum for financial institutions to share experiences and practices thematically and geographically.
 Supporting the EITI allows financial institutions to be a part of this evolving debate about extractives governance.
 By having a voice through the company stakeholder group represented on the EITI Board, financial institutions can shape the global governance of the sector.